teisdbr/winlibrs-docs-test/faq.md

 If a physical device is stolen which contains crypto-currency on it (a hard wallet), then the Offense should be reported as a Larceny/Theft, the wallet should be reported as 07 - Computer Hardware or Software, and the value of the crypto-currency should be reported as 77 - Other, with its value in USD ***based on the value of the currency when it was stolen***.
 So, for instance, if someone steals a hard wallet that contains 1 BTC on it, you would need to refer to the value of BTC at the time of the reported theft, not what it currently is.

 If, however, a device is hacked into and the crypto-currency is stolen that way, it should be reported as Computer Hacking and/or Wire Fraud, with again the currency being reported as 77 - Other with the value it had at the time of the Offense.

+## What Happens if a more Serious Outcome Happens After a case is Closed?

+This one is a really great question, so I'll just copy it directly:

+> In this scenario, the offense occurred in 2009.
+The original offense was attempted murder with the victim of the offense living for 12 years prior to expiring in 2021 from complications due to the shooting.
+The original report went through the system as an Attempted Murder.
+The victim did not die within jurisdiction, rather the victim died in another state/jurisdiction.
+Per the medical examination, the person’s death was a result of the original shooting in 2009.

+> Investigators/DA are not pursuing additional charges on the suspect in SPD jurisdiction as suspect was already convicted and served his sentence.
+How should this be counted?

+Great question and one that comes up often.
+Unfortunately I there isn't a single answer; the decision will be completely up to the investigation.
+If they concur with the medical examiner’s decision, they could submit a new NIBRS incident using the original assault date as the incident date but change the offense to homicide.
+The jurisdiction being different where they actually died doesn’t matter because the crime still occurred in the original jurisdiction where they reported the assault.

+This is one of those cases why we say that you should not classify based solely upon a coroner’s finding.
+If the victim lived a conscious life for 12 years following the shooting, we would not consider this a homicide unless new charges were to be filed with the intent of charging and prosecuting an offender, which is not the case in this example.

+For publication/count total considerations, there’s no way to update the SRS count to remove the assault.
+The system will recognize this was a pre-NIBRS incident (if they were to switch over and be reporting to NIBRS) and will not be included in current year counts nor be published.

 ___